Samantha-A-Taylor/Culex-tarsalis/README.md

 To align the paired-end reads to the reference genome, each pair of files were run through:

-     - BWA mem algorithm to perform a local alignment (due to its high speed and accuracy) both pre- and post- reference genome masking
+     - BWA mem algorithm to perform a local alignment (due to its high speed and accuracy) both pre and post reference genome masking